bala-git2025/onboarding-backend-nodejs/README.txt

 npm run build

 4. Running the Server
+npm start

-npm start or npm run dev
+npm run dev -- In dev Environment, it will build and start the server.